Getting a Personal Loan with Bad Credit - What Are Your Options?

 What is the easiest loan to get approved for?

 A secured personal loan is among the easiest ones to get as it reduces the risk for your lender.
 They can use the collateral you provide to reduce their losses in the event that you default on your loan.
-Another highly accessible option is a bad credit payday loan, but its steep interest rates and very short repayment terms often cause more harm than good.
+Another highly accessible option is a bad credit payday loan, but keep in mind that payday alternative loans have high interest rates and very short repayment terms.

 How can you borrow money if you have bad credit?